snowman-repos/book/website_owners/README.md

 * **Attitudes and motivations**

-  Why are they choosing to enage with your website or app?
+  Why are they choosing to engage with *your* website or app?
 Why not competitors?
 Are they also engaging with competitors?
 What do they think about your organisation and your competitors?

 * **Processes**